Carnegie Endowment for International Peace

 I. Economics (Asia Program).
 China and many of the other countries in East Asia are now experiencing a slowdown in their economic growth.
 Is this likely to persist and what are the policy implications?

-Please direct any questions to Janet White.
+Please direct any questions to Grace Kim.

 Back to Fellowships for Undergrads Home